How To Be A Healthy Vegan

 To ensure that our intake of these required nutrients is met, we take a daily multivitamin with high levels of Vitamin B12 as well as a DHA/EPA algae-derived Omega 3 supplement, and a seasonal Vitamin D. Here are the specific ones we've researched and chosen:

 Master the Foundational Skills for Nutritious Plant-Based Cooking

 Get on the waiting list and be the first to hear when this course launches.
 No obligation.

 Vegan Sources of B12

 Vitamin B12 is produced by bacteria and not plants.
-Most plant-based foods have no B12.
+Most plant-based foods do not contain vitamin B12.
 Animals, and sometimes humans, get B12 when we eat bacteria from unwashed produce.
 (Go backyard gardens!)
 We also have gut bacteria that produce a small amount.
 It's important to maintain good digestive health and eat B12 rich foods whether you're vegan or omnivore.
 B12 is water-soluble so you will release any extra B12 through your urine.
+It's hard to get too much of it.
 Doses of up to 2,000 micrograms are considered safe, even though it's about 1,000 times what you need.

 Why is vitamin B12 important?

 - B12 is a co-factor in DNA, protein, and fatty acid synthesis, helping us maintain healthy levels of DHA and EPA.

 - B12 is necessary to maintain normal-sized red blood cells and therefore helps prevent anemia.